-THTR 3453 LIGHTING DESIGN This class is designed to help the student understand the variety of different types of lighting equipment and control boards available today; to help him understand the basic elements of lighting design as it applies to stage composition, color and other aspects related to a specific show; to give the student practical experience working with a lighting design; and to enable the student to do a basic lighting design for a specific show.
-(Prerequisites: THTR 1113 and 1133; or permission of instructor)
+This class is designed to help the student understand the variety of different types of lighting equipment and control boards available today; to help him understand the basic elements of lighting design as it applies to stage composition, color and other aspects related to a specific show; to give the student practical experience working with a lighting design; and to enable the student to do a basic lighting design for a specific show.

-THTR 3510 MUSICAL THEATRE VOICE II Individual instruction in voice, keyboard and orchestral instruments.
+THTR 3510 Musical Theatre Voice II

+Individual instruction in voice, keyboard and orchestral instruments.
 (May be repeated for a maximum of 8 credit hours)